-In the present study, we introduce the northern peatland (version ORC-HL-PEAT, rev. 3058) in a specific high-latitude version (ORCHIDEE-HL/ORCHIDEE-MICT v1) (rev. 1255) (Koven et al., 2009) of the IPSL land surface model ORCHIDEE (Krin-

-5 ner et al., 2005), preliminary version of (Guimberteau et al., 2017) that includes a soil-freezing scheme (Gouttevin, 2012), which is crucial to represent high latitude land surface processes.
-This scheme represents the change of thermal and hydrological soil properties during periods of freezing and melting.
+In the present study, we introduce the northern peatland (version ORC-HL-PEAT, rev. 3058) in a specific high-latitude version (ORCHIDEE-HL/ORCHIDEE-MICT v1) (rev. 1255) (Koven et al., 2009) of the IPSL land surface model ORCHIDEE (Krinner et al., 2005).
+This is a preliminary version of (Guimberteau et al., 2017) that includes a soil-freezing scheme (Gouttevin, 2012), which is crucial to represent high latitude land surface processes.
+This soil freezing scheme represents the change of thermal and hydrological soil properties during periods of freezing and melting.
 This improves the latent heat exchange, water suction and the heat capacity depending on the ice content and the volumetric ice content (Gouttevin et al., 2012).
-The single-layer snow scheme in this model version supposes a constant snow density of 330 kg/m3 and is known to underestimate the snow cover depth as 10 well as the snow water equivalent (Gouttevin et al., 2012; Wang et al., 2013).
+The single-layer snow scheme in this model version supposes a constant snow density of 330 kg/m3 and is known to underestimate the snow cover depth as well as the snow water equivalent (Gouttevin et al., 2012; Wang et al., 2013).

-We run the model offline, driven by a prescribed atmospheric forcing rather than coupled with the atmospheric model, in order to facilitate the assessment of the newly introduced processes, which will be described in the following.
-In addition to the meteorological driving data, the model requires spatialised parameters such as vegetation distribution, soil texture, topography and watershed location to represent land surface properties.
+The model is driven by a prescribed atmospheric forcing, rather than coupled with the atmospheric model, in order to facilitate the assessment of the newly introduced processes, which will be described in the following.
+In addition to the meteorological driving data, the model requires distributed parameters such as vegetation distribution, soil texture, topography and watershed location to represent land surface properties.

-15 Including bare soil, there are 13 different plant functional types (PFTs) in the model.
+Including bare soil, there are 13 different plant functional types (PFTs) in the model.
 In this study, dynamic vegetation is not activated and the fraction of each PFT is prescribed.
 We use the Olson et al. (1983) vegetation map, which defines 94 vegetation classes.
-These are then converted to 13 PFT fractions at a resolution of 0.5° .
+These are then converted to 13 PFT fractions at a resolution of 0.5°.

-Some hydrological variables such as transpiration and interception vary as a function of the vegetation.
+Some hydrological variables, such as transpiration and interception, vary as a function of the vegetation.
 The transport of water in the soil is described by the 11-layer scheme of De Rosnay (1999).
-The thickness of each layer increases geometrically

-- 20 with depth, from 1 mm in the top-soil to 1 m thickness at the standard 2 m total depth.
+The thickness of each layer increases geometrically with depth, from 1 mm in the top-soil to 1 m thickness at the standard 2 m total depth of the hydrological scheme (the soil thermal scheme includes additional layers below 2 m).
 Heat diffusion and moisture transport is calculated between each soil layer.
 The water balance of the soil is defined separately as a function of class of vegetation and clustered for bare soil, trees and grasses.
 Each of these three soil types has a separate water balance.
 The fraction of the area of each soil type is calculated as a function of the fraction of the area of the corresponding PFT.
-However, the soil porosity is defined only as a function of the dominant soil texture in the grid cell, based on textural classification data from the global Food - 25 and Agriculture Organization map (FAO, 1978).
-Only one soil parameter is defined per grid cell, which describes hydraulic conductivity, residual and saturated water content as well as the Van Genuchten parameters, which describe the hydrological properties of the soil.
+However, the soil porosity is defined only as a function of the dominant soil texture in the grid cell, based on textural classification data from the global Food and Agriculture Organization map (FAO, 1978).
+Only one soil texture is defined per grid cell, which describes hydraulic conductivity, residual and saturated water content as well as the Van Genuchten parameters, which describe the hydrological properties of the soil.

-The runoff and drainage transport to the river and oceans are accounted for by a routing scheme which are separated into 3 reservoirs with different velocities and residence times (Fekete et al., 1999; Vörösmarty et al., 2000; Ngo-Duc et al., 2005).

-30 To simulate peatlands processes, the routing scheme is activated.
+The runoff and drainage transport to the river and oceans are accounted for by a routing scheme which is separated into 3 reservoirs with different velocities and residence times (Fekete et al., 1999; Vörösmarty et al., 2000; Ngo-Duc et al., 2005).
+To simulate peatland processes, the routing scheme is activated.
 The model runs at a half-hourly time step.
-The processes are simulated using a daily, monthly or annual time step, depending on the process involved.
+The different processes are simulated using a half-hourly or daily time step, depending on the process involved.
+Hydrological processes and energy exchanges are simulated at a half-hourly time step (Krinner et al., 2005).